 S3 and S4 sounds: S3 is a low-pitched sound immediately after S2, creating a “Ken-tucky” cadence.
 In adults over 30, S3 is associated with heart failure and volume overload.
 S4 is a low-pitched sound immediately before S1, creating a “Ten-nes-see” cadence.
 S4 is associated with reduced ventricular compliance (hypertension, hypertrophic cardiomyopathy, acute MI).

 Peripheral pulses: Assess bilaterally: radial, brachial, dorsalis pedis, and posterior tibial.
 Grade pulses on the 0–4 scale (0 = absent, 2+ = normal, 4+ = bounding).
 Compare sides.
-Assess capillary refill — press the nail bed, release, and count seconds until color returns.
+Assess capillary refill by pressing the nail bed, releasing, and counting seconds until color returns.
 Normal is under 2 seconds.

 Normal findings: Regular rate and rhythm, S1 and S2 present, no murmurs or extra sounds, PMI at 5th ICS MCL, 2+ pulses bilaterally, capillary refill < 2 seconds.